Appearance & Reality > The Lord Jesus Christ > Truly rich

 The excellent woman considers a field and buys it.
 She plants a vineyard with her earnings.
 She sells garments and belts.
 Strength and dignity are her clothing, and she smiles at the future.

-In the context, it is quite clear the way she approaches her responsibilities is meaningful and appropriate.
+It is quite clear from the context that the way she approaches her responsibilities is meaningful and appropriate.
 She gives proper thought for the future and plans for it.
-She does not just consider whether there is sufficient for the day.
+She considers beyond whether there is sufficient for the day.
+However, when we plan for the future, we should remember not to do so by simply relying on our own abilities.

 Laying aside for various needs